edoardocattapan/ardo.github.io/about.md

 permalink: /about/
 ---

+Welcome to my Github repository.
-This is a page where I share some projects I am working on.
+Here you can read about some projects I am working on.

-My first project is "Questions", an attempt to formulate a list of questions whose answer is yet unkown.

-### Add your question

-Send me an email and I will add your unanswered question to the list [edoardo.cattapan@gmail.com](mailto:edoardo.cattapan@gmail.com)
+“A man may die, nations may rise and fall, but an idea lives on.
+Ideas have endurance without death.” ― John F. Kennedy